 Apply the Dremel to the nail with a quick swiping motion.
 Never tap the Dremel to the nail.
 The Dremel bit can heat up and burn the dog if kept in place for more than 1-2 seconds.
 So be sure to lift it off the nail very frequently.

 Also, hold the base of the nail to minimize vibration.
 This is the most effective way to provide comfort for your dog.

 In terms of how short to grind your dog’s nails, aim first for your dog’s nails to be off the floor when standing upright.
 See the image near the top of this article for reference.
 Then, aim for no clicking when he is walking.
 Of course, these goals depend first on whether your dog’s quicks are receded enough to allow shorter trims.
 You can learn more about how to recede quicks here.

 Keep a close eye on the nail and check it frequently as you grind it down.
 Once you see a “bullseye” in the center of the nail, stop grinding!
 This means you are getting close to the quick.
 This goes for both clear and black nails.

-Don’t grind any further once you see this bullseye or else you will hit the quick and it will start to bleed.
+If you hit the quick, it will start to bleed.
 You can learn more about how to handle bleeding quicks here.

 In the end, you should aim for a nail that is nice and rounded, shortened, and off the floor when your dog stands upright.